marcodelmastro/AdventOfCode2018/README.md

 * **Day 14**: 2021-03-05
     * Weird sequence generation.
 For Part 2 it took me some time to understand why my ending condition for the brute force loop was not working for the input, while it did ok for the examples.
 It obviously had to do with the input format, and how the ending digit can be generated.
 * **Day 15**: 2021-03-05
-    * Another Conway game of life, with a period appearing after 500+ iterations.
+    * Another Conway's Game of Life, with a period appearing after 500+ iterations.
 Finding period is again needed to solve Part 2.
 * **Day 16**:
     * Part 1: 2021-03-05.
 Opcodes!
 Implementation and then test of what index could represent one or more opcode values
     * Part 2: 2021-03-06.
 Now I need to solve the opcode/index correspondence matrix, then implement the virtual machine and run the program... :-)
+* **Day 17**: 2021-03-06
+   * Another Conway's Game of Life clone, this tiume with 3 states on a 2D grid.
+Period/recurrence seeking needed to solve Part 2.
+* **Day 18**:
+   * Part 1: opcodes from Day 16 + dedicated register to select instructions (effectively implementing instruction jumps).